Facial Plastic Surgery: Edward Szachowicz, MD

 Monday – Friday: 9:00 a.m.–5:00 p.m.

-One of the main goals of facelift surgery is to remove excess skin caused by lax skin, especially in the neck.
+One of the main goals of facelift surgery in Edina, MN, is to remove excess lax skin, especially in the neck.
 Permanently removing your scalp hair by hiding the incision in the temples and in the scalp behind the ears is not a desirable feature in facelift surgery, but is frequently offered.
 The reasoning behind the permanent removal of your scalp hair is to hide the incisions in the scalp, in the event that you wish to wear your hair back – even if now there is permanently less of it.

-At Facial Plastic Surgery in Edina, Minnesota, Dr. Szachowicz believes in planning your incisions to maximize the removal of excess skin, especially in the neck, without altering your hairlines or permanently removing any of your hair-bearing scalp.
+At Facial Plastic Surgery, double board-certified facial plastic surgeon Dr. Edward Szachowicz believes in planning your incisions to maximize the removal of excess skin, especially in the neck, without altering your hairlines or permanently removing any of your hair-bearing scalp.
 “Hair-sparing” incisions are preferred for the following reasons:

 - Nobody has too much scalp hair as they mature.
 Maintaining the density and nature of your hairline is critical as you age.

 - You will have more choice and variety in hair styles and hair-cuts when you have all your own hair, without incisions traveling in the scalp.
 Ask your hair stylist – most prefer to cut & style the hair of clients whose facelifts are planned around incisions which maintain the client’s own hair.